 formed from them, had effectively been released to the public.
 The banner was therefore included on the registry as the county flag of Middlesex and was designated as a traditional design on the basis that the essential pattern of three seaxes had been used there for centuries.
 Seaxes are naturally common in the heraldry of the county’s towns and boroughs and are seen below in the civic arms of Acton, Brentford and Chiswick, Wembley, Ealing and Hayes and Harlington

 and the Saxon crown has also become a common charge in English civic arms.
-The insignia of the Middlesex Football Association is based on the former council arms

-And in 2017 Middlesex Cricket club adopted a new badge based more closely on the county flag
+In 2017 Middlesex Cricket club adopted a new badge based more closely on the county flag

 “The Seaxe” is also the name of the society’s quarterly journal.